paulcpederson/blog/source/work/sound-finder/index.md

 ### Audio

 This was another API that was sort of on my bucket list.
 I've always loved sound visualization.
 In fact the project that got me thinking about development and interactive art as a career was [Magnetosphere](http://roberthodgin.com/portfolio/work/magnetosphere/), a project by [Robert Hodgin](http://roberthodgin.com/) (AKA Flight404).
 Apple later asked him to turn it into what is now the iTunes visualizer (<kbd>command + V</kbd>).
-ProTip™: Did you know you can interact with the iTunes visualizer?
+Did you know you can interact with the iTunes visualizer?
 Press <kbd>m</kbd> to change the skin and <kbd>+</kbd> or <kbd>-</kbd> to add and subtract particles.

 In any case, it turns out that building your own audio player in 2016 is *extremely* easy.
 You literally just add an `audio` element to the page and set its `src` attribute to the track you want to play.
 From JavaScript you have access to track info, pause, play, etc.